 Pancakes generally take about 2-3 minutes per side to cook evenly, this is when the edges look set and there are plenty of bubbles on the top of the batter.
 Adding fruit may cause the cooking time to increase by a minute or two per side to ensure that the batter around the berries is fully cooked as well.

-If you tried this Strawberry Blueberry Pancakes, please leave a ⭐️ star rating and share your feedback in the 📝 comments section below.
-I would truly appreciate it!
+🐝 If you tried these Strawberry Blueberry Pancakes, please leave a ⭐️ star rating and share your buzz in the 💬 comments below.
+I'd truly appreciate it!

 📖 Recipe